mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - PIRL

 1. Zhang, Richard, Phillip Isola, and Alexei A. Efros.
 "Split-brain autoencoders: Unsupervised learning by cross-channel prediction."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 1058-1067.
 2017.
-  - Extension of autoencoders to cross channel prediction
+  - Extension of autoencoders to cross channel prediction [algorithmic]
     - Predict one portion to other and vice versa + loss on full reconstruction.
     - Two disjoint auto-encoders.
   - Tried both the regression and classification loss